- Home

 Therapeutics Area Insights

-The oncology segment is expected to grow significantly during the forecast period.
+The oncology segment is expected to grow at a significant CAGR during the forecast period.
 Oncology continues to be a major area of focus in small molecule drug discovery outsourcing, driven by the significant global cancer burden and the pressing demand for targeted therapies.
-Pharmaceutical companies often outsource to leverage specialized cancer biology platforms, biomarker-driven screening processes, and innovative compound libraries.
+Pharmaceutical companies often turn to outsourcing to leverage specialized cancer biology platforms, biomarker-driven screening processes, and innovative compound libraries.
 Key factors motivating this trend include increasing R&D costs, the complexities of tumor biology, and the growing need for personalized treatment options.
 Contract Research Organizations (CROs) provide advanced in vitro and in vivo oncology models, facilitating quicker lead identification and optimization while mitigating risks in the early stages of drug development.
 Moreover, private players provide biochemical, biophysical, and cellular assay systems for oncology targets, which include tumor microenvironment, tumor metabolism, cancer immunology, and other assays.
-For instance, the U.S. FDA mentioned that as of 2023, the worldwide oncology pipeline mentioned 16 oral medications & 6 injectable drugs, with 6 drugs dedicated to breast cancer and 3 aimed for non-small cell lung cancer.
+For instance, U.S. FDA mentioned that as of 2023, the worldwide oncology pipeline mentioned 16 oral medications & 6 injectable drugs, with 6 drugs dedicated to breast cancer and 3 aimed for non-small cell lung cancer.

 Regional Insights